webinos/webinos-android/README.md

     sudo apt-get install ia32-libs

-Other Unix-like systems or emulated Unix-like environments are not fully tested but should work fine, maybe with some twistings.
+Other Linux distributions or emulated Linux environments are not fully tested but should work, maybe with some twistings.

 ### Prerequisites